USS Gerald R. Ford: Construction

+Northrop began advanced construction of the carrier under a $2.7 billion contract in 2005.
+Construction began on 11 August 2005, when Northrop Grumman held a ceremonial steel cut for a 15-ton plate that forms part of a side shell unit of the carrier.
 On 10 September 2008, the U.S. Navy signed a $5.1 billion contract with Northrop Grumman Shipbuilding in Newport News, Virginia, to design and construct the carrier.
-Northrop had begun advanced construction of the carrier under a $2.7 billion contract in 2005.
 The carrier was constructed at the Huntington Ingalls (formerly Northrop Grumman) Newport News Shipbuilding facilities in Newport News.

 The keel of the new warship was ceremonially laid on 14 November 2009 in Dry Dock 12 by President Ford's daughter, Susan Ford Bales.
-In a speech to the assembled shipworkers and Department of Defense officials, Bales said: "Dad met the staggering challenges of restoring trust in the presidency and healing the nation's wounds after Watergate in the only way he knew how—with complete honesty and integrity.
-And that is the legacy we remember this morning."
+In a speech to the assembled shipworkers and Department of Defense officials, Bales said: "Dad met the staggering challenges of restoring trust in the presidency and healing the nation's wounds after Watergate in the only way he knew how, with complete honesty and integrity, and that is the legacy we remember this morning."

 In August 2011, the carrier was reported to be "structurally halfway complete".
 In April 2012, construction was said to be 75% complete.
 On 24 May 2012, the important milestone of completing the vessel up to the waterline was reached when the critical lower bow was lifted into place.
 This was the 390th of the nearly 500 lifts of the integral modular components from which the vessel is assembled.
 Huntington Ingalls reported in an 8 November press release that construction had "reached 87% structural completion".
 By 19 December 2012, construction had reached 90% structural completion.
 "Of the nearly 500 total structural lifts needed to complete the ship, 446 have been accomplished."

 The island was landed and accompanying ceremony took place on 26 January 2013.
 On 7 May, the last of 162 superlifts was put in place, bringing the ship to structural completion.
 On 11 July, a time capsule was welded into a small room just above the floor, continuing a long Navy tradition.
 The time capsule holds items chosen by Susan Ford Bales, and includes sandstone from the White House, Navy coins, and aviator wings from the ship's first commanding officer.